amrhkm/POULTRY-POSE-DEEPLABCUT/README.md

 This repo is for my Project 2 thesis results.

-All the codes used here is the common DeepLabCut command, to understand the parameters of each commands visit DeepLabCut docstrings: (https://github.com/DeepLabCut/DeepLabCut/wiki/DOCSTRINGS#)
+All the codes used here is the common DeepLabCut command, to understand the parameters of each commands visit [DeepLabCut docstrings](https://github.com/DeepLabCut/DeepLabCut/wiki/DOCSTRINGS#)

 A poultry dataset to train a DNN that can detect keypoints on poultry with deeplabcut v2.